There seem to be suggestions that Sin-odality, G-d bless her cotton socks, might make it possible for women to preach formally in Catholic churches.

-One of the jolliest parts of the 'Formation'* process for Ordinariate clergy was the Faculties Exam..
+I am reminded of one of the jolliest parts of the 'Formation'* process for Ordinariate clergy, the Faculties Exam..
 We had to assimilate what our Pagella said we could or couldn't lawfully do ... a very brief document ... and then 'pass' a viva voce exam on it.
-Of course, everybody passed with flying colours, even though some of the Reverend Fathers had been as nervous as Third Formers beforehand, sitting under S Thomas More's mulberry tree in the garden of Allen Hall and 'revising' with each other in twittering pairs.
+Of course, everybody passed with flying colours, even though some of the Reverend Fathers had been as nervous as Third Formers beforehand, sitting under S Thomas More's mulberry tree in the garden of Allen Hall and 'revising' with each other in twittering pairs like sparrows in springtime.

 Moi, I was done by a charmingly dry woman canonist.